HarshKapadia2/talks/elf/content.md

 The Executable and Linkable Format (ELF) is a format which standardizes and defines the structure in which each type of data in a file should be stored and also defines how the metadata associated with the file should be stored in the file.

 The ELF was adopted from UNIX System V and has remained unchanged since the early 2000s, which is impressive!
+ELF initially stood for 'Extensible Linking Format'.

 The Executable and Linkable Format is not just a file format for executables.
 Some file types that use the ELF: